 - Emphasize positive aspects of your international background.
 Certain employers are seeking to expand their reach to global, overseas markets.
 Your cultural background may be an asset to these employers.

 - Review common interview questions and practice your answers out loud.
 Avoid sounding rehearsed, but prepare your examples and discussion points ahead of time.

 Employers are expected to maintain a discrimination-free environment, which protects candidates from discrimination based on race, national origin, religion, gender, sexual orientation, age, physical or mental disability, or any other characteristic which may be specified in such laws and regulations.
-These should not be taken into consideration during the interview unless relevant to the position.

 Learn more about interviewing.
-For more information about interviews specific to the U.S., please visit the United States of America country guide on GoinGlobal.
+For more information about interviews specific to the U.S., visit the United States of America country guide on GoinGlobal.
 Obtain access through the “Resources” tab in connectSC.

 Part-Time Jobs and Internships